kthwaite/fastapi-websocket-broadcast/README.md

 uvicorn app:app
 ```

-And then point your browser to [http://localhost:8000](http://localhost:8000)
+And then point your browser to [http://localhost:8000](http://localhost:8000).
+REST API documentation is available under the `/docs` endpoint.

-## HTTP Endpoints

-### GET /
-Serves static HTML for chatroom.

-### GET /list_users
-Returns a JSON list of user IDs for users connected via websocket.

-### POST /thunder
-Broadcasts an ambient message to all users in the chatroom.
-Message is configurable via the `category` parameter; values should match the `Distance` enum.

 ## Websocket interface